agundy/agundy.github.io/_posts/2018-10-22-tips-for-developing-on-a-bus.md

 need to do exploring or research you will have trouble.
 The main development tasks that I had success working on included some refactoring and test writing.
-Everything I needed was already on my computer and writing tests is often a thinking task over a research task.
+Everything I needed was already on my computer and writing tests is often more thinking and implementing than research.

 When planning bus work think about what requires little less internet or can be asynchronous.
 I had success doing the following: